Contributing to Meson

 Project tests

 Subsets of project tests can be selected with ./run_project_tests.py --only option.
 This can save a great deal of time when only a certain part of Meson is being tested.
 For example, a useful and easy contribution to Meson is making sure the full set of compilers is supported.
-One could for example test various Fortran compilers by setting FC=ifort or FC=flang or similar with ./run_project_test.py --only fortran.
+One could for example test various Fortran compilers by setting FC=ifort, FC=flang or FC=flang-new or similar with ./run_project_test.py --only fortran.
 Some families of tests require a particular backend to run.
 For example, all the CUDA project tests run and pass on Windows via ./run_project_tests.py --only cuda --backend ninja

 Each project test is a standalone project that can be compiled on its own.
 They are all in the test cases subdirectory.
 The simplest way to run a single project test is to do something like ./meson.py test\ cases/common/1\ trivial builddir.
 The one exception to this is test cases/unit directory discussed below.